 - Take a step back and examine your behaviors and attitudes leading up to the relapse.

 - Identify the triggers that contributed to your relapse

 - Reach out to your support networks and an addiction professional

 When you relapse, don’t treat it as an all-or-nothing scenario where there’s no point in resisting any of your cravings.
 The shorter your return to substance use, the less those drugs can affect your health and expose you to any associated risks, such as overdose.

 As soon as you can, talk to an addiction treatment professional about your relapse.
 Try to work with them to identify what may have caused it.
 They can help you implement further strategies to regain control over your drug use again and to continue on your path to recovery.
 Oftentimes, a relapse signifies that some aspect of the treatment plan should be tweaked.

 Practice care when trying to help someone who has relapsed.
 They’re likely in a vulnerable and emotional state, as a relapse can be extremely stressful, especially if they felt in control of their drug use for a significant period of time.
-Now, they might be afraid that they’re going to experience many of the consequences of drug use that led them to seek help in the first place.
+Now, they might be afraid that they’re going to fall back into full-blown addiction.

-Before talking to them, do some research on drug use, addiction, and recovery.
+Before talking to them, do some research on drug use, addiction, the causes of relapse, and recovery.
 Try to come to them informed about the topic and with some useful treatment resources you can share with them if they’re willing to listen.